creame/joinchat/README.txt

 * **Onboarding:** Set up Joinchat from a chat.
 * **Preview:** Visualize the appearance of Joinchat before publishing it.
-* **Custom CSS:** Add your custom CSS from the plugin's own dashboard and only load when needed.
+* **Custom CSS:** Add your custom CSS from the plugin's own settings and only load when needed.
 * **Multi-language:** Better access to manage translations.

 #### 📝 Settings at page or archive level.